-- Khaki and navy trousers or shorts. - Shorts must be no shorter than 2" above the knee. - o This includes length of P.E. shorts. - O The school reserves the right to check/measure if length is questionable. - No sweatpants/team travel sweats/warm-up pants may be worn over pants--even on game day unless approved by the coach/administration. - No jeggings or stretch type pants allowed.
+- Khaki and navy trousers or shorts. - Shorts must be no shorter than 3" above the knee. - o This includes the length of P.E. shorts. - O The school reserves the right to check/measure if length is questionable. - No team apparel will be allowed during the school day as a substitute for school uniform.
+On game days jerseys may be worn over the school uniform but not in place of the school uniform. - No jeggings or stretch type pants allowed.